How to Make Money While You're in College

 Making Money From Scholarships

 College is expensive, no doubt about it.
 Tuition, books, housing, and even "freshman experience" fees can quickly seem overwhelming.
 Making money from scholarships isn't always plausible, especially for those who plan to live on-campus, but many college students can actually get paid to go to college.
 After your expenses are covered, in most situations are your college refunds the money they don't spend to your account, usually on a prepaid card or via direct deposit.
-The following are a few simple steps to squeeze every penny you can out of scholarships funds.
+The following are a few simple steps to squeeze every penny you can out of scholarship funds.

 - Complete the FAFSA.
 The Free Application for Federal Student Aid, or FAFSA, is a wonderful source of financial aid, especially for those from low-income or underprivileged backgrounds.
 The FAFSA is a national scholarship and is available to all legal citizens of the United States who have a high school diploma or GED.
 You can apply here.